-An identity federation is a framework of common identity security standards and protocols which allow the use of user identities across different identity management systems (hence the name federation).
-SPs in a federation can use IdPs in the same federation to authenticate users, which minimises the amount of user management they have to do.This enables a user registered in the identity management system of, e.g., a university to access services provided either by that university or by other institutions participating in the identity federation.
+An identity federation is a framework of common identity security standards and protocols which allow the use of user identities across different identity management systems (hence the name "federation").
+SPs in a federation can use IdPs in the same federation to authenticate users, which minimises the amount of user management they have to do.
+This enables a user registered in the identity management system of, e.g., a university to access services provided either by that university or by other institutions participating in the identity federation.

-Building on the foundation of national identity federations and eduGAIN, more complex services can be created to support EOSC requirements (see chapter 4) or GÉANT services such as inAcademia or the upcoming eduTEAMs.
+Building on the foundation of national identity federations and eduGAIN, more complex services can be created to support EOSC requirements (see Section 4) or GÉANT services such as inAcademia or eduTEAMs.

-are part of eduGAIN (see Section 7.2 below), a number that has increased steadily over the past years (see Figure 7.1).
+In 2021 there were 83 known research and education federations worldwide, 74 of which are part of eduGAIN (see Section 7.2 below), a number that has increased steadily over the past years (see Figure 7.1).
 Most of the identity federations are operated by NRENs, though at least some are brokered by other non-commercial entities.
-Within Europe, there are 42 REFEDS members and, except for one, all of them are operated by NRENs53.
+Within Europe, there are 42 REFEDS members and, except for one, all of them are operated by NRENs.

-52 The data in this section come from the annual survey among the Research and Education Federations group (REFEDS) that is carried out by GÉANT, from the eduGAIN secretariat and from the eduroam secretariat.
+&lt;sup>55 The data in this section come from the annual survey among the Research and Education Federations group (REFEDS) that is carried out by GÉANT, from the eduGAIN secretariat and from the eduroam secretariat.
 Note that all of these data sources reflect their worldwide use, not just their use among the European NRENs.
 Unlike the rest of this report, numbers here report on global uptake and use.
 However, to provide some context, of the 34 identity federations that responded to the REFEDS survey, 19 were European.

-53 In Croatia, AAI@EduHr is operated by the University Computing Centre of the University of Zagreb; another peculiarity is WAYF, which is operated by the Danish NREN DeIC but which also covers Iceland and Greenland.
+&lt;sup>56 In Croatia, AAI@EduHr is operated by the University Computing Centre of the University of Zagreb; another peculiarity is WAYF, which is operated by the Danish NREN DeIC but which also covers Iceland and Greenland.
 More information on REFEDS can be found at [REFEDS].

-Figure 7.1: Number of known REFEDS members (darker colour) and number of identity federations using the eduGAIN service (lighter colour) 2015-2021
+Figure 7.1: Number of known REFEDS members (darker colour) and number of identity federations using the eduGAIN service (lighter colour) 2015-2021.
 Note that all identity federations in eduGAIN participate in REFEDS but not vice versa.
 Federations will join REFEDS early on in their development process and before they reach the maturity needed to join eduGAIN, so REFEDS participation can be considered a pipeline to eduGAIN participation.

-7.1.1.
-Security and Privacy Aspects
+7.1.1 Security and Privacy Aspects